jacob-meacham/angular-notification-icons/bower_components/angular-notification-icons/README.md

 [Live Demo](http://jemonjam.com/angular-notification-icons#basic)

 ### Built-in Animations
 angular-notification-icons comes with a few prebuilt animations for your use.
+Note that these are only available if you are using the ngAnimate module

 * bounce
 * fade
 * grow
 * shake

 There are three separate animation events: appear, update, and disappear.
 Appear is triggered when the counter goes from 0 to non-zero.
 Update is trigger when the counter increments or decrements but does not go to or from zero.
-Disapper is triggered when the counter goes from non-zero to zero.
-The default animation for appear and update is grow, and none for disappear.
-The most common case is setting the same animation for appear and update, and you can use the 'animation' attribute for this case.
+Disappear is triggered when the counter goes from non-zero to zero.
+The default animation for appear and update is grow, and there is no default set for disappear.
+A common case is to use the same animation for appear and update, and you can use the 'animation' attribute for this case.

 ```html
 <notification-icon count="myCount" animation='bounce'>